spector700/iss-tracker/README.md

 - HTML, CSS, JavaScript
 - Leaflet.js for map visualization
-- Nix for the development environment
+- Nix and direnv for the development environment

 ## Getting Started